nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 - **Certificate Chain Validation**: The certificate must have a valid trust chain.
 The use case determines if the CA is trusted.
-- **Revocation Check**: Verify the revocation status of the certificate using OCSP or CRL.
+- **Revocation Check**: Verify the revocation status of the certificate using CRL.

 Failure to validate the issuer certificate invalidates the credential.